scalable-react/scalable-react-typescript-boilerplate/README.md

 This project was initially inspired by the [Scalable React Boilerplate](https://github.com/RyanCCollins/scalable-react-boilerplate).
 It inherits the [Feature-First](https://medium.com/front-end-hacking/the-secret-to-organization-in-functional-programming-913484e85fc9#.8nerdsqhd) organizational pattern.

-The main feature of this project is that it embraces [TypeScript](https://www.typescriptlang.org/) as its main language.
-The reasons to use static types are plentiful, but if you need more convincing, check the resources section below.
+The main feature of this project is that it uses [TypeScript](https://www.typescriptlang.org/) as its main language.
+The reasons to use static types for front-end engineering are plentiful, but if you need more convincing, check the resources section below.

 ## Getting Started
 1. Clone the Repo